 |

-There are several choices for a WizardPane
+There are several choices for a WizardPane:

 Just make sure you are adding the panes in the correct order (first, middle*, last) XOR (single).

-(it will appear as the title of the wizard for the active pane).
+You can also name the pane with pane name: 'My Pane' (it will appear as the title of the wizard for the active pane).

 3. Adding Parts